jleben/paw2019/tutorial/tutorial.md

       - Open the Terminal and navigate to the `tutorial` directory.
       - Set up environment: `source mac/setup.sh`

+Please test your setup by running the following commands in a console and making sure no errors are reported:

+    c++ --version
+    arrp --version
+    ffmpeg

 ## Tutorial Overview

 This tutorial has three parts: